Hadoop data lake: is it the end?

 Microsoft has developed HDInsight on Azure to provide a cloud-based implementation of Apache Spark to ease the migration of existing Spark jobs.

-The Avalanche Cloud Data Platform supports the Spark API on-premises, and on multiple clouds, so you can access semi-structured data stored outside the platform’s built-in columnar relational database.
+The Actian Cloud Data Platform supports the Spark API on-premises, and on multiple clouds, so you can access semi-structured data stored outside the platform’s built-in columnar relational database.

 Vector in Hadoop